 The Company capitalizes the fair value of intangible assets acquired in business combinations.
 Intangible assets are amortized on a straight-line basis over their estimated economic useful lives, generally the contract term.
 The Company performs valuations of assets acquired and liabilities assumed on each acquisition accounted for as a business combination and allocates the purchase price of each acquired business to its respective net tangible and intangible assets.
 The Company records an impairment loss when the carrying amount of the asset is not recoverable and exceeds its fair value.
-As of March 31, 2022, the Company decided to close a clinic in Florida with a total intangible carrying amount of approximately \$30,000, which was written off as impaired.
+In March 2022 the Company decided to close a clinic in Florida with a total intangible carrying amount of approximately \$30,000, which was written off as impaired.
 As a result, the Company recorded a noncash impairment loss for this amount during the three months ended March 31, 2022.
-No impairments of intangible assets were recorded for three months ended March 31, 2021.
+No impairments of intangible assets were recorded for the three months ended June 30, 2022 or the six months ended June 30, 2021.